healeycodes/gatsby-serverless-comments/README.md

 Set up the site on Netlify to continuously deploy on commits (this the default).

 Visit the deploy preview, or production version, and submit a comment from the root path (`/`).
-There is a example form there that makes a `PUT` request.
+There is a example form that submits a `PUT` request.

 You should see a `204` response in the browser console.
 Else, check the Netlify functions logs for errors.